arka5236/Patch-based-Diffusion-Model-for-multiplicative-noise-removal/README.md

 Firstly ,load the dataset CelebA in your google colab environment .Then,modify the path of the images of the dataset in the DATA_DIR of the Training.py file in the google colab.This will mark the commencement  of the training of the model.

 # Denoising and Reconstrucction
-From the checkpoint directory ,get the path and place it in the BEST_MODEL_PATH in Denoising.py file .You may modify the path of the test image .Then,run the file in the google colab environment.
+From the checkpoint directory ,get the path of the trained model and place it in the BEST_MODEL_PATH in Denoising.py file .You may modify the path of the test image .Then,run the file in the google colab environment.This will produce a visualisation of ground truth ,corrupted image and denoised image produced by using your trained model.

 # Citation